danbz/aesthetic-programming/source/0-Preface/readme.md

 ## Notes

-[^instructions]: The casual address "for dummies" could also be used, as it has been for many tech books, but this carries the unfortunate connotation of learning disability.
+[^instructions]: The casual address "for dummies" could also be used, as it has been for many technical books, but this carries the unfortunate connotation of learning disability.

 [^useful]: The book aims to provide some "useful knowledge."
 Here we refer to nonstandard literacy, such as in the article: Marilyn M. Cooper, "Really Useful Knowledge: A Cultural Studies Agenda for Writing Centers," *The Writing Center Journal* 14, no. 2 (Spring 1994): 97-111, <https://www.jstor.org/stable/43441948>.